 A sweet spot

 Does the whole idea of a paradox mean that the best thing to do is give no choice at all?
-No. Schwartz discovered a so called sweet spot in the paradox of choice: the point where the number of choices is most positive effective on our subjective well being2.
+No. Schwartz discovered a so-called sweet spot in the paradox of choice: the point where the number of choices is most effective on our subjective well being2.
 To give you an idea, here’s a visual display of the paradox of choice and the sweet spot.

 Applying this knowledge to consumer choice, research indeed shows that a larger assortment of products like jam, chocolate or even pension plans results in less motivation to actually buy the product3.
 The trick is now to find that sweet-spot: where you offer not too little, but also not too much.

 According to tech startup Bestmatch, this is indeed the case4.
-They argue that as an online retailer, reducing the number of choices you offer will have three positive outcomes on the customer:
+They argue that as an online retailer, reducing the number of choices you offer will have three positive outcomes for the customer: